About Center for Tribal Studies

 The Center serves all students, but administers many programs that are specifically designed to increase the educational attainment of American Indian populations.
 By nurturing educational leadership, cultural enrichment, and professional development among students, leaders and scholars emerge, many of whom will serve in professions benefiting tribal governments and communities.

 The beautiful two-story brick building located at 320 Academy in Tahlequah, Oklahoma, was built in 1867 by the Baptist home Mission Society.
-Built on the 160-acre site provided as a Baptist Mission by Chief John Ross and the Cherokee Tribal Council, it served as a mission home and women's dormitory until 1880 when it became the Indian University.
+Built on the 160-acre site provided as a Baptist Mission by John B. Jones, the Baptist Missionary and later Cherokee Agent, it served as a mission home and women's dormitory until 1880 when it became the Indian University.

 On February 9, 1880, Almon C. Bacone founded the first Indian University in the United States.
 Rev. Bacone had moved to Indian Territory from Rochester, New York in 1878 to teach at the Cherokee Male Seminary in Tahlequah.
 Frustrated in his efforts to teach religion at the Male Seminary, Bacone opened a privately funded Christian school which attracted students from all over Indian Territory.
 Indian University opened its doors with three students, but by the end of 1880, the university's enrollment had grown to 56.
 Indian University offered a wide range of courses from the primary grades through a four-year baccalaureate degree.